 Most people touring the Keys make Key West their main destination due to its location at the end of the chain of islands.
 And fortunately, a leisurely stroll along Duval Street in Key West is one of the highlights of the Florida Keys.
 Shops and restaurants with outdoor patios, many in beautifully restored old buildings, line the street.
 There is always a lively vibe, regardless of the time of year, but even more so on days when cruise ships come to port.

 Key West has a distinctly Caribbean flare, making it unique from other destinations around the state.
 In addition to Duval Street, there are lovely residential areas for walking and a number of interesting attractions, including the Ernest Hemingway Home and Museum and the Southernmost Point in the continental USA.

-11 St Augustine's Historic District and the Castillo de San Marcos
+11 St. Augustine's Historic District and the Castillo de San Marcos National Monument

-Known for being one of the oldest settlements in Florida, St Augustine's historical sites and beautiful old architecture definitely make it worth a visit.
-At the top of the list of things to see is the late 19th century Flagler College, one of the most photographed buildings in the city.
+Known for being one of the oldest settlements in Florida, St. Augustine's historical sites and charming old architecture definitely make it worth a visit.
+At the top of the list of things to see is the late 19th-century Flagler College, one of the most photographed buildings in the city.
 It was originally built as a hotel by railroad magnate Henry Flagler.
-Also not to be missed is the Castillo de San Marcos, famous for being the "oldest masonry fort in North America," according to the National Parks Service.
-Built in the 17th century, it is remarkably well preserved and an impressive site, even for those with little interest in history.
+Also not to be missed is the Castillo de San Marcos National Monument, famous for being the "oldest masonry fort in North America," according to the National Parks Service.
+Built in the 17th century, it is remarkably well preserved and an impressive sight, even for those with little interest in history.
 The view over the coast is also quite spectacular.